treeverse/katacoda-playground/lakeFS-play/step4.md

 We will now create a new branch out of master using the branch command

-The next command will create a new branch called `my-branch` and his source branch will be `master` `lakectl branch create lakefs://my-repo@my-branch/ --source lakefs://my-repo@master`{{execute}}
+The next command will create a new branch called `my-branch` the source branch will be `master` `lakectl branch create lakefs://my-repo@my-branch/ --source lakefs://my-repo@master`{{execute}}